 Without a sign-in like this:

-That’s the way Office still works on some of our test machines.
-Word, for example, is largely fully functional.
+After signing out of Word, for example, it still works completely!
 Editing, Saving, Printing, etc are all available without a Microsoft account login.
 Even cloud features like Icons, Stock Images, Rewrite/Editor and spelling suggestions work “sans login”.

 Is Microsoft account now required?

-A Microsoft account login now appears to be required to use Office software.
-There are reports and we’ve been able to replicate this behavior on some Microsoft 365 installations.
+A Microsoft account login is now required to use Microsoft 365 software.
+There are reports and we’ve been able to replicate this behavior on Microsoft 365 installations, as described above.

 - Sign out of a Microsoft account in Word 365, Excel 365, PowerPoint 365 or Outlook 365.